alexandurrr/PokeMart-Dashboard/README.md

-# Pokémon Poke Mart Dashboard
+# Pokémon Poke Mart Dashboard - With an Ash ketchum chatbot!

 Welcome to the Pokémon Poke Mart Dashboard project!
 This dashboard is designed as a comprehensive management tool for a virtual Pokémon-themed store, equipped with various features and functionalities.